 ADVANTAGE – Most of the models that are available today can have as many as eight heads in some cases (though more commonly, up to four heads), which gives complete individual control in multiple rooms.
 Every zone can have separate settings and a handheld remote control so you can selectively control the temperature in each room or area.

 This can help save money on energy costs if you spend most of your time in specific rooms.
-Whereas traditional furnaces and central air conditioners will heat and cool the entire home at once, unless you manually close individual registers in each room, or have zoned heating control installed in your home.
+Whereas traditional furnaces and central air conditioners will heat and cool the entire home at once, unless you manually close individual registers in each room(which is not recommended), or have zoned heating control installed in your home.

 ADVANTAGE – In addition to these features a mini-split system can even be safer for your home compared to window ACs.
 There is only a small hole in the wall needed for these systems to be installed, which is far different from the through-the-wall or window-mounted air conditions that can provide access to intruders.